torvalds/linux/Documentation/admin-guide/README.rst

  - Keep a backup kernel handy in case something goes wrong.
-This is especially true for the development releases, since each new release contains new code which has not been debugged.
+This is especially true for the development releases, since each new release contains new code which has not been deged.
 Make sure you keep a backup of the modules corresponding to that kernel, as well.
 If you are installing a new kernel with the same version number as your working kernel, make a backup of your modules directory before you